Green Music Center Garners Reputation as World-Class Concert Hall

 It's all about music and choices at Sonoma State University's Donald and Maureen Green Music Center, a world-class performing arts complex in the heart of Sonoma Wine Country.
 Experience the true Sonoma Wine Country life style by selecting your desired blend of music, food, and beverages, in a gorgeous natural setting.

 The performance lineup for the center's venues can include chamber music, symphony orchestras, jazz, bluegrass, cabaret, blues, recitals, soloists, world music, dance, acrobats, and comedy.
+And from October to May, the resident Santa Rosa Symphony presents a series of classical concerts in Weill Hall.

 Enjoy a performance in the intimate 240-seat, cathedral-like Schroeder Hall, with its 1,248-pipe Brombaugh Opus 9 organ in the balcony above the stage.
 A typical concert season offers a wide variety of performances, including chamber music, pops, masterworks for pipe orgran, cabaret, recitals, and more.